How to manage hair loss due to stress?

 Hair loss in women is often experienced as an intense emotional ordeal, as hair is closely linked to self-image and femininity.
 Stress acts here as a multifactorial trigger, adding to elements already inherent to the female body:

-• Significant hormonal fluctuations: menstrual cycle, postpartum, stopping contraception, perimenopause or menopause… these phases alter the estrogenic balance, which can weaken the hair bulb.
+• Significant hormonal fluctuations: menstrual cycle, postpartum, stopping contraception, perimenopause or menopause... these phases alter the estrogen balance, which can weaken the hair bulb.

-• Mental and emotional burden: juggling between professional life, personal life, parenting, mental health… Chronic stress often sets in insidiously.
+• Mental and emotional load: juggling professional life, personal life, parenting, mental health...
+Chronic stress often sets in insidiously.

 • Emotional shocks or accumulated fatigue: these situations can trigger a telogen effluvium, a massive and sudden hair loss.